eclipse/microprofile-starter/src/main/resources/REST-README.md

 If it is preferred to acquire all valid options in a one request the ```supportMatrix``` call is recommended.
 The integration code [SHOULD](https://tools.ietf.org/html/rfc2119) use [Etag](https://tools.ietf.org/html/rfc7232#section-2.3) response header and [If-None-Match](https://tools.ietf.org/html/rfc7232#section-3.2) request header so as to avoid unnecessary deserialization of identical responses.

+The ```supportMatrix/servers``` endpoint returns the support for a Build Tool (Maven and or Gradle) for each MP version and runtime combination.

 ## MicroProfile versions as keys